 TRUE CRIME: Thirteen-year-old Christian Choate disappeared in 2009

-More than two years went by before the Lake County police dug the child’s body out of a shallow grave under a storage shed in the Black Oak section of Gary in May 2011.
+More than two years went by before Lake County police dug Christian Choate’s body out of a shallow grave under a storage shed in the Black Oak section of Gary in May 2011.

-In October, 2011 court proceedings started and testimony revealed an ugly history of child abuse that started when Riley Choate was given custody of both Riley and his older sister Christina in 2005.
-The police first learned of Christian’s death after Christina told her natural mother that her brother was dead.
+In October 2011, court proceedings began.
+Testimony revealed an ugly history of child abuse that started when Riley Choate was given custody in 2005 of Christian and his older sister Christina.
+The police first learned of Christian's death after Christina told her natural mother that her brother was dead.

-In the final plea agreement it said that Christian was fed one packet of Ramen Noodles for breakfast, another for lunch and occasional leftovers from family meals.
-Christian wore size 6 clothing, that would fit a much younger child weighing between 42-46 pounds.
+The final plea agreement said that Christian was fed one packet of ramen noodles for breakfast, another for lunch and occasional leftovers from family meals.
+Christian wore size 6 clothing designed for a younger child weighing between 42 and 46 pounds.

 Christian wore diapers that originally had been purchased for the youngest child in the home.
-He was beaten frequently by his father Riley, which caused multiple bruises, swelling and an altered mental state.
+He was beaten frequently by his father Riley Choate, which caused multiple bruises, swelling and an altered mental state.

 Christina, who sometimes participated in the abuse, was taking care of Christian when he died on April 2, 2009.
-His stepmother, Kubina put his body in a plastic tote bag and stored it in her grandmother’s house across the street in the trailer park and when Riley came home from work he and his wife buried Christian’s body under the floor of the shed.
+His stepmother, Kubina, put his body in a plastic tote bag and stored it in her grandmother’s house across the street in the trailer park.
+When Riley Choate came home from work, he and his wife buried Christian’s body under the floor of the shed.

-At first both Riley Choate and his wife pleaded not guilty to the charges, but as the case made its way through the courts, more grisly details became known.
-At the end of 2011, Choate divorced Kubina.
-(The couple married in 1999 in Kentucky.)
-The divorce paved the way for Kubina to enter into a plea agreement to a lesser charge of child neglect in May of 2012.
-Part of the deal was that she would testify for the prosecution in the trial of her ex-husband and ultimately, her sentence of 25-to-35 years would depend on that.
+Riley Choate and Kubina initially pleaded not guilty to the charges, but as the case made its way through the courts, more grisly details became known.
+At the end of 2011, Riley Choate divorced Kubina.
+The couple married in 1999 in Kentucky.
+The divorce paved the way for Kubina to enter into a plea agreement to a lesser charge of child neglect in May 2012.
+Part of the deal was that she would testify for the prosecution in the trial of her ex-husband.
+She was guaranteed a sentence of 25 to 35 years prison for her testimony.

-On November 1, 2013, All Saints Day, a headstone featuring a porcelain photo of a smiling Christian was dedicated at Ridgelawn Cemetery, Christian Choate’s final resting place, thanks to the fundraising efforts of Pat Breslin, a family therapist living in Washington state, who was touched by the stories she read on the internet.
+On Nov.
+1, 2013, All Saints Day, a headstone featuring a porcelain photo of a smiling Christian was dedicated at Ridgelawn Cemetery, Christian Choate’s final resting place, thanks to the fundraising efforts of Pat Breslin, a family therapist living in Washington state.
+She said she was touched by the stories she read on the internet.

-Breslin, connected with Sheila Kirby, executive director for Ridgelawn Funeral Home, and Linda Hanson, a funeral director.
-The cemetery and funeral home staff donated Christians’ funeral expenses, casket and vault in September 2012.
+Breslin contacted Sheila Kirby, executive director for Ridgelawn Funeral Home, and Linda Hanson, a funeral director.
+The cemetery and funeral home staff donated Christian's funeral expenses, casket and vault in September 2012.

-“When I read about the funeral in September (2012), I called Ridgelawn Cemetery and talked with Sheila and I asked if there was anything I could do.
-They were very supportive,” Breslin said.
-To help raise the funds needed for the $2,000 headstone, Breslin said she turned to the Stillaguamish Tribe of Native American with tribal headquarters in Arlington, Wash.
+To help raise the funds needed for the $2,000 headstone, Breslin said she turned to the Native American Stillaguamish tribe, whose tribal headquarters are in Arlington, Washington

-The Rev. Steve Kosinski, of All Saints Church in Hammond, officiated at the dedication ceremony, which also was attended by Lake County Coroner Merrilee Frey, Lake County Sheriff John Buncich and Christians’ grandfather Bernard Eriks, of Gary.
+The Rev. Steve Kosinski, of All Saints Church in Hammond, officiated at the dedication ceremony, which also was attended by Lake County Coroner Merrilee Frey, then-Lake County Sheriff John Buncich and Christians’ grandfather, Bernard Eriks, of Gary.